 - Hitchhikers: Species are unintentionally transported by catching a ride in equipment, hiking boots, or other places.

 - Illegal Trade: The illegal smuggling of fruits, vegetables, and plant species across borders can introduce harmful new plant species, insects, and parasites.
-That’s why border patrol takes this issue very seriously!
+That’s why Border Patrol takes this issue very seriously!

 - Natural Dispersal: Some species can expand ranges naturally.